 Julio has worked for the restaurant for the past three years.
 The restaurant is part of a small local chain that has a total of 50 employees.

-Julio does not have the right to 60 days’ notice under the WARN Act because his employer has fewer than 75 employees.
+Julio does not have the right to the 60-day notice requirement because the number of full-time employees there is fewer than 75.

-Even within these parameters, there are a few exceptions to the California WARN Act notice requirement.
+Even within these parameters, there are a few exceptions to the California WARN Act notice obligation requirement.

-First, the WARN Act does not apply to mass layoffs, relocations or terminations that are made necessary by a physical calamity or an act of war.
+First, the WARN Act does not apply to mass layoffs, relocations or terminations that are made necessary by a physical calamity, natural disaster or an act of war.
 No notice is required in these situations.9

 Example: Stacey works in a small factory in coastal California.
 A severe earthquake strikes the area and damages the factory.
 Her employer lays off most employees indefinitely while the factory is rebuilt.

-In this case, Stacey’s employer is not required under the WARN Act to give her sixty days’ advance notice of the layoff.
+In this case, Stacey’s employer is not required to give her or other affected employees sixty days’ advance notice of the layoff.

-- At the time when the employer would have been required to give a WARN Act notification, it was actively seeking capital or business;
+- At the time when the employer would have been required to give notification, it was actively seeking capital or business;

 - The capital or business would have enabled the employer to avoid or postpone a relocation or termination; and

-- The employer reasonably and in good faith believed that giving WARN Act notice would have prevented it from obtaining the capital or business.11
+- The employer reasonably and in good faith believed that giving notice would have prevented it from obtaining the capital or business.11

 Example: Mandy runs a startup video game production company with around a hundred employees.
 The company has failed to turn a profit.
 Mandy thinks that she will be forced to close the company and lay off all the employees soon.